grettke/help/help.md

 As your mastery of EMACS grows so too will your desire to build your own keyboard.
 It is natural.
 As you explore various dimensions of expression you will have a lot of fun.
 You will act more quickly and skillfully.
 Even with the goals of this system in place the desire grows.

 3D printing is one area worth exploring.
 A lot of EMACS users design and print their own custom keyboards.
 That looks very fun.
 [Ukulele](http://scripts.sil.org/cms/scripts/page.php?site_id%3Dnrsi&id%3Dukelele) is softer way to explore your keyboard.
 Reading its user manual is important.
 It contains ideas about stack-able-environments for bindings.
 You may use Ukulele or Hydras to do the same thing.
 [Karabiner](https://pqrs.org/osx/karabiner/) is a nice way to re-map your keys.
-It&rsquo;s easiest adjustment is to make return act as return when pressed alone and as control when pressed with another key.
+It's easiest adjustment is to make return act as return when pressed alone and as control when pressed with another key.
 That introduces a symmetry to your keyboard which can be helpful.
 All of those dimensions are worth exploring.

 When I explored them I felt that they led me further away from the majority of users.
 Every time explored a different key-mapping (not key-binding) it reduced accessibility for new users.
 Each time I tried to work around that hiccup.
 The last pursuit was `;` and space.